phts/time-tracker/README.md

 ## Usage

-This script should be run during the whole session so it can me executed from *.profile* file or as a service.
+This script should be run during the whole session so it can be executed from *.profile* file or as a service.

 To run the script from terminal emulator: